Itor-Carlos/Itor-Carlos/README.md

 - 📚 I’m currently learning web development with Java ecosytem.
 I'm in the first period of Computer Science at UFS

 - 💻 I was already a Computer Technician student at IFBA, but I don't have a technical degree.
-This experience gives me knowledge in SQL Databases (MySQL, PostgreeSQL), OOP in Java, C+, Computer Networks, System Analysis,Basic about Hardware, HTML, CSS and JS
+This experience gives me knowledge in SQL Databases (MySQL), OOP in Java, C+, Computer Networks, System Analysis,Basic about Hardware, HTML, CSS and JS

 - 📫 How to reach me: **itorcarlos.dev@gmail.com** or **itor28carlos@gmail.com** or **itor51carlos@gmail.com**
 ## Connect with me: